Wall Street stocks closed in a mixed state on Wednesday, after some disappointing data from the ADP.

 Robert Walters revealed on Wednesday that non-executive director Rohinton Moded had acquired 12,000 ordinary shares in the London-listed recruitment firm.

 Intellectual property investor Tekcapital announced on Wednesday that portfolio company Salarius had successfully launched its ‘SaltMe’ snack line on Amazon in North America.

 United Oil & Gas updated the market on the Abu Sennan licence in Egypt on Wednesday, where it holds a 22% working interest, including the signing of the rig contract for the ASH-3 well.

 Lady Green pledged to accelerate the final payment into Arcadia's pension scheme in order to help cover its deficit.

-London’s FTSE 250 was up 1.
-2% at 17,186.
-21 in afternoon trade on Friday.
+London’s FTSE 250 was up 0.
+1% at 19,861.
+98 in afternoon trade on Wednesday.

 Important Legal Notice about News Sources: Pilling and Co Stockbrokers Ltd. is not responsible for the content or accuracy of third party news articles and we may not share the views of the author.
 We provide third party news for your convenience and information only and make no representation or endorsement whatsoever and hereby exclude all liability for any loss or damage that may be incurred by you as a result of your access or use.
 Please note that third party content may be subject to terms and conditions imposed by the third party owner of that content.